Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: Joint limit in data and dictionary

 This theorem allows us to estimate the cost of an approximation of $\mathcal{A}$ with accuracy $\varepsilon > 0$ that holds with probability $p$.
 In terms of the order of convergence of $\wh{\Aa}_{NM}$ to $\Aa_N$, we have that

-\begin{observation}[Extension to other data-driven methods] The main technical tool to obtain the bounds on the approximation error is the Bernstein inequality \ref{Bernstein Lemma}.
+{An important consequence of Theorem \ref{OC theorem} is that it provides an \emph{explicit} lower bound on $M$ as a function of $N$, which allows one to choose $M$ adaptively depending on $N$.
+The ability to prescribe $M$ as an explicit increasing function of $N$, rather than merely requiring $M$ to be ``sufficiently large'' without quantification, is a rare and highly non-trivial feature in the operator approximation literature.
+See \cite{colbrook2024limits} for a related discussion in the context of Koopman learning.} \begin{observation}[Extension to other data-driven methods] The main technical tool to obtain the bounds on the approximation error is the Bernstein inequality \ref{Bernstein Lemma}.
 This inequality is quite flexible and can be directly extended to other data-driven matrices.
-For example, \emph{residual dynamic mode decomposition} \cite{colbrook2023residual}, is based on estimating $\bm{T}_N$ using
+For example, \emph{residual dynamic mode decomposition} \cite{colbrook2023residual} is based on estimating $\bm{T}_N$ using

 An application of Bernstein's inequality for the covariance in Corollary \ref{Bernstein Lemma} with $\bm{g}_m=\bm{c}_m= \Aa \Psi_N(\bm{x}_m), \bm{G}=\bm{C}=\bm{T}=\bm{T}_N, \gamma =\gamma_N^{}$ gives

 Other methods to derive these error estimates exist.
 For example, in \cite[Theorem 3]{colbrook2024beyond}, the authors used a concentration type inequality to obtain under some further assumptions bounds of the form